-Analysts in a Reuters poll had expected inflation to remain at 2.1 percent, above the Bank of Canada’s 2.0 percent target.
-The last time inflation hit the bank’s goal for two consecutive months was October and November 2014, Statistics Canada said on Friday.
+Analysts in a Reuters poll had expected inflation to remain at 2.1 percent.
+The last time it stayed at 2.0 percent or higher for two consecutive months was October and November 2014, Statistics Canada said on Friday.

 The annual inflation rate dipped in part because consumers paid 2.3 percent less for food and 2.2 percent less for telephone services than in February 2016.

-But gasoline prices, the main driver for a recent spike in inflation, jumped 23.1 percent from a year earlier.
-Once gasoline prices were stripped out, though, year-on-year inflation was only 1.3 percent.
+Gasoline prices, the main reason for a recent spike in inflation, jumped 23.1 percent from a year earlier.
+Once they were stripped out, though, year-on-year inflation was only 1.3 percent.

 Earlier this month, the Bank of Canada said it was looking past what it called the temporary impact of higher energy prices, noting that muted underlying inflation continued to point to material excess capacity.